Transforming an uninspiring prompt

 • Sheet of paper

-What qualities do those elements have?
+Describe the qualities of those elements

 • Search: could be mysterious, criminal, secretive, authoritarian